- Prayer and Worship

 - About USCCB

-Between the years of 2003 and 2009, the Bishops Committee for Ecumenical and Interreligious Affairs co-sponsored an annual Northern California Ch'an/Zen Buddhist-Catholic Dialogue, drawing on the expertise of Catholic theologians and representatives of Buddhist organizations throughout the country.
+Between the years of 2003 and 2009, the Bishops Committee for Ecumenical and Interreligious Affairs co-sponsored an annual Northern California Ch'an/Zen Buddhist-Catholic Dialogue.
 The purpose of the annual dialogue was to promote understanding of the differences and similarities between Christianity and Buddhism.
 Discussions included such topics as transformation, grace, vows, community life, meeting, abiding in Christ, and taking refuge in the Buddha, among others.

 Due to financial constraints, in 2009 the national dialogue concluded its work, but it encouraged regional initiatives organized on the local level.
 The USCCB's CEIA continues to be involved in a consulting and/or participatory fashion in a number of these local initiatives and networks, according to invitation, interest, need and availability, and continues to have the opportunity to collaborate with the Buddhist community in a wide-range of activities.
 Dr. Anthony Cirelli is currently the lead staff of the USCCB Secretariat for Ecumenical and Interreligious Affairs' on-going relationship with the Buddhist community on a national level.